Izenda7Series/docs/ui/doc_advanced_settings.rst

                   If report “ABC” is saved to disk path at 10/22/2016, 23:59:00 then the report will be saved with name = ABC_10222016_235900
       *  -  Determine common filter for the same field based on
-         -  To determine how the filters considered whether different or the same in the dasboard so they will be common filter or not.
+         -  To determine how the filters considered whether different or the same in the dasboard so they will be common filter and shown in dashboard filter section or not.
+There are three available options:

+               * Same field of the same data object from the same database schema (Default)
+               * Same field name regardless of database schema or connection string
+               * Same alias name regardless of database schema or connection string Please see :ref:`Dashboard_Filters` for more details about common filter in dashboard.
       *  -  Allow Multiple Sorts on Grid Header
-         -  By selecting this section, user can sort on multiple columns when clicking on Grid header in Vertical/Horizontal report.
+         -  By selecting this checkbox, user can sort on multiple columns when clicking on Grid header in Vertical/Horizontal report.
 Otherwise, user can only sort by one column at a time.
       *  -  Show Preview section in Configuration Mode
          -  By selecting this checkbox, both Configuration and Preview sections display in the report part’s backside and setting popups.
 Otherwise, system only shows Configuration section.